International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

    processes during the development of the component, e.g. design documentation, physical security measures and test processes.

-To reduce the financial entry barrier not only for Industrial Data Space participants but also for the developers of core components, the component certification approach is designed to use existing certification schemes whenever reasonable.
-Where such certification schemes do not exist or aren't widely recognized, e.g., for Industrial Data Space-specific aspects, criteria defined within the Industrial Data Space certification scheme will be employed.
+To reduce the financial entry barrier not only for IDS participants but also for the developers of core components, the component certification approach is designed to use existing certification schemes whenever reasonable.
+Where such certification schemes do not exist or aren't widely recognized, e.g., for IDS-specific aspects, criteria defined within the International Data Spaces certification scheme will be employed.

 The functional and security requirements of the core components to be evaluated will be defined based on the IDS Reference Architecture